 And Mike Tyson said “everybody has a plan until they take a punch in the mouth”

-All should have known what they were talking about because if their plans went wrong it was possible somebody was going to die.
 For the record, I am a great fan of marketing strategy but to blindly stumble into the process thinking it is the cure for all sorts of business ills is a mistake.
 First, let’s look at some of the problems with the B2B marketing strategic planning process before suggesting a possible solution.

 The Problem With Strategic Plans In B2B Markets

-Of course, the relevance (or not) of the marketing planning process depends, to an extent, on the market in which a business operates but typical problems are:
+The relevance (or not) of the marketing planning process depends, to an extent, on the market in which a business operates but typical problems are:

 - Failure to analyse the situation appropriately.